Building Trust in Teams: Factors to consider

 It takes time for you to trust others, and it takes time for you to earn the trust of those around you.
 You can do everything on this list right, but that doesn’t mean you can build trust overnight.

-Let’s face it, building trust in teams is not easy.
+Let’s face it, this is not going to be easy.
 Even if the elements on this list seem straightforward, we are still human.
 We get tired, we make mistakes, and it’s hard to focus on building trust when you have a million things going on around you.
 But the stats I presented at the beginning of this article are concerning and cannot be ignored.

 References